hackclub/hackclub/workshops/Chart Js/README.md

 ## Set Up

 This workshop requires a very basic knowledge of the following languages: HTML & JS.
-Don’t worry if you get stuck at some point in the workshop, everything is explained the best way for you to understand!
+Don’t worry if you get stuck at some point in the workshop, everything is explained for you to understand!

 For this workshop we will use [Repl.it](https://repl.it), click [here](https://repl.it/languages/html) to create a coding environment right for this workshop.